TheNormalRat/WinSAK/README.md

 A comprehensive PowerShell toolkit for Windows system management, debloating, activation, and application installation.

+**I am NOT responsible for any damage done to your machine.**
+**WinSAK** is simply a PowerShell-based interface that uses small scripts and links to amazing open-source projects.

+**If you don’t understand what you’re doing, you should not be doing it.**

 ## Features

 ### 1. System Information & Diagnostics